SubhadityaMukherjee/transformer_networks/README.md

 - Fully in Pytorch so far.
 Jax might be added at some point
 - Tested on the tiny-shakespeare dataset.
 - Further notes can be found at [my_blog](https://subhadityamukherjee.github.io/AI-knowledge-base/#Basic%20RNN%20Architectures/#basic-rnn-architectures)
+# TALK!
+- If you are coming from the TFUG Talk on Jun27th 2022 , open vision_transformers/talk for the notebook/slides

 # How to run?
 - Just see runner.py